|

 computer uses a PC, thus again the design of the site can concentrate on how a

 PC displays a website.
+Figure

 11